KarimovEldar/ClickCart-E-commerce-/README.md

 - **Navigation Component**: We leverage the Navigation Component to streamline navigation within the app.
 One activity hosts multiple fragments, making the app structure efficient and easy to manage.

+- **MVVM & LiveData**: Our architecture follows the Model-View-ViewModel pattern, keeping logic and views separate.
+LiveData is used to handle data changes and maintain state even when screen configurations change.

+- **Coroutines**: We employ Coroutines to execute background tasks efficiently, ensuring smooth performance and responsiveness.

+- **Room Database**: Locally, we employ Room Database to store and manage app data, providing an efficient and reliable way to work with local databases.

 - **Firebase Authentication**: We use Firebase Auth to manage user accounts, handle login and registration, and ensure a secure authentication process.

 - **Firebase Firestore**: For data storage, we rely on Firebase Firestore, a real-time NoSQL database.
 This enables efficient data management for the system.

 - **Firebase Storage**: Images, including product images and user profile pictures, are stored securely in Firebase Storage.

-- **MVVM & LiveData**: Our architecture follows the Model-View-ViewModel pattern, keeping logic and views separate.
-LiveData is used to handle data changes and maintain state even when screen configurations change.

-- **Coroutines**: We employ Coroutines to execute background tasks efficiently, ensuring smooth performance and responsiveness.
+- **Cloud Firestore**: In addition to Firebase Firestore, we utilize Cloud Firestore to enhance data synchronization and provide real-time updates, ensuring your app always displays the latest information.

 - **View Binding**: To simplify the view setup process, we use View Binding, eliminating the need to manually inflate views.

 - **Coil**: Image loading is made effortless with Coil.
 It caches and loads images seamlessly into ImageViews for an optimal user experience.

-- **Cloud Firestore**: In addition to Firebase Firestore, we utilize Cloud Firestore to enhance data synchronization and provide real-time updates, ensuring your app always displays the latest information.